inclement/inclem.net/content/20200516-python_android_history.rst

-are huge areas of Python development where this simply isn't a big concern, e.g. everything from games (Pygame, Kivy, Renpy), to scientific visualisation (matplotlib, Vispy, other toolkits), to novel user interfaces (everything from Jupyter notebooks to apps that don't care about the native GUI toolkit for whatever reason).
+are huge areas of Python development where this simply isn't a big concern, e.g. everything from games (Pygame, Kivy, Renpy), to scientific visualisation (matplotlib, Vispy, other toolkits), to novel user interfaces (Jupyter notebooks or other apps that don't care about the native GUI toolkit for whatever reason).
 All of these things are tremendously popular on the desktop without using the native GUI toolkit, because that detail is either irrelevant or